 Leadership: A/Profs Brett Bowles and Reuben Wong

-Members: Dr Serena Kelly, A/Prof Annick Masselot, Prof Jacqueline Lo, A/Prof Susanna Scarparo, and Dr Katarzyna Williams
+Members: Dr Serena Kelly, A/Prof Annick Masselot, Prof Jacqueline Lo, A/Prof Susanna Scarparo, Dr Katarzyna Williams and Dr Kate McMillan

 Prof Jacqueline LO, The Australian National University – ANU Centre for European Studies